 We refer to finite simple undirected graphs simply as graphs and to finite directed graphs without parallel arcs in the same direction as digraphs.
 For a vertex v in a graph, we denote the set of neighbors of v by N(v).
-A P_4 denotes the path on 4 vertices and 3 edges.
 A biclique is a complete bipartite graph.
 Note that the one-vertex graph is a biclique (with one of the parts of its bipartition being empty).
 Two vertices u, v in a graph are called twins if they have the same neighbors, i.e., if N(u) = N(v).
 If, in addition, $N(u) = N(v) \neq \emptyset$, vertices u, v are called non-isolated twins.
 A matching is a graph of maximum degree at most 1, though we will sometimes slightly abuse the terminology and not distinguish between matchings and their edge sets.
 A cycle (respectively, path) on i vertices is denoted by C_i (respectively, P_i).
 For graph terms not defined here, see, e.g., [BM08].